Monotone solutions for mean field games master equations : continuous state space and common noise: Existence of monotone solutions

 instead of the H\"older continuity estimates in the previous proposition, one arrives at the conclusion that for some $C' > 0$ and any $(t,x,m),(t',x',m') \in [0,\infty)\times \mathbb{T}^d \times \mptd$

-\end{Rem} Having established this a priori estimate, we are now in position to prove the existence of monotone solutions which are not necessary classical solutions. \begin{Theorem} Assume that Hypothesis \ref{hypmon} holds and that \begin{itemize} \item The Hamiltonian $H$ satisfies \eqref{hypH}. \item $f$ and $U_0$ satisfy the assumption of Proposition \ref{holderU} for some $\beta > 0$ and $f$ and $U_0$ are in the closure (with respect to the uniform convergence) of the set of couplings $f$ and $U_0$ satisfying the assumptions of Theorem \ref{existclassic}. \end{itemize} Then, there exists a (unique) monotone solution of the master equation \eqref{me} in the sense of Definition \ref{deft}. \end{Theorem} \begin{Rem} As we do not want to enter into the problem of regularization of functions on $\mptd$, we add the assumption that $f$ and $U_0$ have to be in the closure of more regular functions.
-This assumption seems necessary.
-Furthermore, such a set of couplings is not trivial.
+\end{Rem} Having established this a priori estimate, we are now in position to prove the existence of monotone solutions which are not necessary classical solutions. \begin{Theorem} Assume that Hypothesis \ref{hypmon} holds and that \begin{itemize} \item The Hamiltonian $H$ satisfies \eqref{hypH}. \item $f$ and $U_0$ satisfy the assumptions of Proposition \ref{holderU} for some $\beta > 0$ and $f$ and $U_0$ are in the closure (with respect to the uniform convergence) of the set of couplings $f$ and $U_0$ satisfying the assumptions of Theorem \ref{existclassic}. \end{itemize} Then, there exists a (unique) monotone solution of the master equation \eqref{me} in the sense of Definition \ref{deft}. \end{Theorem} \begin{proof} Let us consider sequences $(f_n)_{n \geq 0}$ and $(U_{0,n})_{n \geq 0}$ which approximate $f$ and $U_0$.
+For any $n \geq 0$, thanks to Theorem \ref{existclassic}, there exists a (unique) solution $U_n$ of \eqref{me} associated to $f_n$ and $U_{0,n}$.
+Using Proposition \ref{holderU}, we obtain that the sequence $(U_n)_{n \geq 0}$ is a uniformly continuous sequence of functions.
+Since it is bounded uniformly for $t = 0$, we deduce from Ascoli-Arzela Theorem that $(U_n)_{n \geq 0}$ is a compact sequence for the uniform convergence.
+Hence, extracting a subsequence if necessary, it converges toward a limit $U_*$.
+Since for all $n \geq 0$, $U_n$ is a classical solution of \eqref{me} (associated to $f_n$ and $U_{0,n}$) we deduce that it is also a monotone solution of the same equation.
+We finally conclude using Proposition \ref{stabtime} that $U_*$ is a monotone solution of \eqref{me}.
+Note that Proposition \ref{stabtime} can indeed be used because \eqref{eq781} holds uniformly in $n$. \end{proof}

+We do not want to enter into the complete problem of the regularization of functions from $\mptd$ to $C(\mathbb{T}^d)$, that is why we add the assumption that $f$ and $U_0$ have to be in the closure of more regular functions.
+This assumption seems somehow to be necessary.
+Indeed, even if there are ways to regularize in a general manner such functions, for instance the mollifiers introduced in \citep{mou}, the conservation of monotonicity through this process is not true in general.

+Moreover, the set of couplings we are interested in is not trivial.
 Indeed, consider for instance a coupling $f$ defined on $\mathbb{T}^d\times \mptd$ by